Emergency Evacuation 101

 How many emergencies happen every year?

-Thousands of emergencies happen every year resulting death, injury, and billions of dollars are lost.
-For example, the U.S. Fire Association reported in 2020 that there were 103,400 nonresidential building fires resulting in 95 deaths, 1,025 injuries and more than 3 billion in dollar loss.
+Thousands of emergencies happen every year, resulting in death, injury, and billions of dollars lost.
+For example, the U.S. Fire Association reported in 2020 that there were 103,400 nonresidential building fires resulting in 95 deaths, 1,025 injuries and more than 3 billion dollars in losses.

 Source: National Safety Council (https://injuryfacts.nsc.org/work/work-overview/work-safety-introduction/)